 The Ecommerce page type allows you to create pages to sell symbolic gifts (AKA virtual gifts) to supporters.
 It will send e-cards to the recipients of the gift, or allow you to fulfil orders yourself.

-At the moment, the gifts are symbolic which means they are not physical.
+The gifts are symbolic which means they are not physical.
 For example, gifts might be concepts such as “build a well for a village”, or “buy a goat for a farmer”.
 In future developments, we will be expanding this page-type to include the ability to buy physical gifts such as merchandise.

 The Ecommerce page type is a separate module and may need to be enabled before you can use it.
 If it is unavailable in your account please contact support for more details.

 This document will explain how to create an Ecommerce page and will link to additional resources where applicable.